bogdanvuk/rst/examples/paper/source/index.rst

       - NTE
       - :math:`\DM \left \lceil log_{2}(\NA)  \right \rceil`
     * - Incrementers
-      - Fitness Calculator
+      - Accuracy Calculator
       - :math:`\NlM`

 Second, the number of clock cycles required to determine the DT accuracy will be discussed.
 The Classifier has a throughput of one instance per clock cycle, hence all instances are classified in :math:`N_I` cycles.
 However, there is an initial latency equal to the length of the pipeline :math:`N_{P}`.
-The fitness calculator needs extra time after the classification has finished in order to determine the dominant class which is equal to the total number of classes in the training set :math:`N_{C}`, plus the time to sum all dominant class hits, which is equal to the number of active leaves :math:`N_{l}`.
-Finally, the time required to calculate fitness value is given by:
+Furthermore, the Accuracy Calculator needs extra time after the classification has finished in order to determine the dominant class which is equal to the total number of classes in the training set :math:`N_{C}`, plus the time to sum all dominant class hits, which is equal to the number of active leaves :math:`N_{l}`.
+Finally, the time required to calculate DT accuracy, expressed in clock cycles, is given by:

-.. math:: fitness\_evaluation\_time = N_{I} + N_{P} + N_{C} + N_{l},
+.. math:: fitness\_evaluation\_time = N_{I} + N_{P} + N_{C} + N_{l} \ clock\ cycles,

 and is thus dependent on the training set size.